BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Simulations

-We carried on the simulation of solving the robot planning problem for the robotic arm.
 Franka Emika robot system is a 7-DOF robotic arm and is widely used in robotic research.
-The planning problem is set as planning a path in joint space ($\mathcal{X} \subset \Re^{7}$) for Franka Emika while avoiding the obstacle in a limited time.
-In this simulation, we compared BiAIT*, AIT*, and BIT*, and their $batchSize$ parameters are set to $300$.
-We use each planner to solve the problem $50$ times and compare their success rate and solution quality.
+The planning problem is set as planning a path in the joint space ($\mathcal{X} \subset \Re^{7}$) for the Franka Emika while avoiding the obstacle in a limited amount of time.
+In this simulation, we compared BiAIT*, AIT*, and BIT*, with their $batchSize$ parameters set to $300$.
+We run each planner $50$ times to solve the problem and compare their success rates and solution quality.

 Fig. \ref{frankaEmika} shows the path planned by BiAIT*.
-Given $0.3$ seconds planning time, BiAIT*, AIT*, and BIT* can solve the planning problem with a $100\%$ success rate.
-BiAIT* has a median solution cost of $5.77$ while the median solution costs of AIT* and BIT* are $5.84$ and $6.32$, respectively.
-If planners are required to solve the problem in $0.1$ seconds, success rates of BiAIT*, AIT*, and BIT* are $96\%$, $92\%$, and $76\%$, respectively.
-And their median solution costs are $6.67$, $6.60$, and $7.82$, respectively.
-The simulation shows BiAIT* has a higher success rate than AIT* and BIT* in real-time path planning for the robotic arm.
-Besides, the solution quality of BiAIT* maintains at the same level as AIT*.
+With a planning time of $0.5$ seconds, BiAIT*, AIT*, and BIT* have a $100\%$ success rate in solving the planning problem.
+BiAIT* has a median solution cost of $6.03$, while the median solution costs of AIT* and BIT* are $5.98$ and $6.51$, respectively.
+If planners are required to solve the problem in $0.1$ seconds, the success rates of BiAIT*, AIT*, and BIT* are $94\%$, $89\%$, and $71\%$, respectively.
+Their median solution costs are $7.23$, $7.20$, and $8.52$, respectively.
+The simulation demonstrates that BiAIT* has a higher success rate than AIT* and BIT* in real-time path planning for the robotic arm.
+Additionally, the solution quality of BiAIT* remains at the same level as that of AIT*.